|Lender||Variable Rate||Fixed Rate|

 True North Mortgage

-The Edmonton housing market saw similar gains in sales in 2020, featuring a 26.3% increase in sales in 2020 year-over-year.
-This was partly led by sales of single-family homes, which increased by 38% in October, while condo unit sales lagged behind at a 2.37% increase.
-Alberta saw the highest rate of mortgage deferrals in Canada in 2020, at double the proportion of Ontario’s and British Columbia’s.
+The Edmonton housing market saw similar gains in sales in 2021, featuring a 19% increase in sales in 2021 year-over-year.
+This was partly led by sales of condo apartments, which increased by 25%, while detached sales lagged behind at a 16% increase.

 The average age of a mortgage applicant in Alberta is 35 years old, while the average annual gross income of a mortgage applicant is $67,500.